School admission arrangements

 Number of school places available at each school

-Some schools have increased or decreased the number of places compared to 2018/19.
-These are clearly indicated in the document:
+Some schools may have increased or decreased the number of places compared to 2019/2020

 How school places are offered (known as the coordinated admissions scheme)